2015–16 Asian Le Mans Series

 The 2015–16 Asian Le Mans Series was the fourth season of the Automobile Club de l'Ouest's Asian Le Mans Series.
 It is the fourth 24 Hours of Le Mans-based series created by the ACO, following the American Le Mans Series (since merged with the Rolex Sports Car Series to form the United SportsCar Championship), the European Le Mans Series and the FIA World Endurance Championship.
 The four event season began at the Fuji Speedway on 10 October 2015 and ended at Sepang International Circuit in Selangor on 24 January 2016.

+This would mark the first season of the Asian Le Mans Series to be organized by the ACO after taking over from the Chinese S2M Group due from since relaunched in 2013 to overcome and bring up from struggling car grid counts in all of the classes.

 Calendar

 The 2015 calendar was revealed on 12 February 2015.
 An updated race calendar was released on 20 April 2015, which added the round at Buriram and rescheduled the Sepang round, before a further revised calendar cancelled the planned event at Shanghai International Circuit and replaced it with a second race in Sepang.
 The Fuji round was held alongside the FIA World Endurance Championship.